hayden-donnelly/vehicle-physics/README.md

 ## License

-This project is licensed under the DO WHAT THE FUCK YOU WANT TO BUT IT'S NOT MY FAULT PUBLIC LICENSE - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT license - see the [LICENSE.md](LICENSE.md) file for details

 ## Screenshots